Directions & Box Office

 A ramp leading to the theatre's lobby can be found at Columbus Ave and 63rd street underneath a canopy.
 Once in the lobby, wheelchair accessible elevators can be found to the right of the Box Office window.
 These will transport individuals from the Lobby to the orchestra level.
 Once one reaches the orchestra level, more elevators can be found on either side of the theatre to access all other levels.

-The Nutcracker at The Lincoln Center 2019
+Now Playing The Nutcracker at The Lincoln Center 2019

 David H Koch Theatre History